jonathanbeber/rust-grpc-example/README.md

 This repository contains a Rust [gRPC](https://grpc.io/) service and its CLI as a simple implementation example.

-It uses the [tikv/grpc-rs](https://github.com/tikv/grpc-rs) crate combined with the [stepancheg/rust-protobuf](https://github.com/stepancheg/rust-protobuf/) create.
+It uses the [tikv/grpc-rs](https://github.com/tikv/grpc-rs) crate combined with the [stepancheg/rust-protobuf](https://github.com/stepancheg/rust-protobuf/).

+This code is based on an hiring coding challenge.
+I removed all the references to the company and its resources.

 # Docs

-This code is based on an interview coding challenge.
-I removed all the references to the company and its resources.

 * The [ADRs](https://labs.spotify.com/2020/04/14/when-should-i-write-an-architecture-decision-record/) used to define the system are in the `docs` path;
 * Run `cargo doc --open` for code documentation.
 For those using purely docker, unfortunately, this project does not export the docs from the docker image yet but the docker image has `lynx` installed.
 You can read the docs inside the container with `cargo doc && lynx /usr/src/stock/target/doc/stock/index.html`;